 Triple quoted strings can even span multiple lines:

 Python doesn’t care whether you use single or double quotes or the three-of-a-kind quotes to surround your strings.
 Once it has parsed the text of your program or command, the way it stores the value is identical in all cases, and the surrounding quotes are not part of the value.
-But when the interpreter wants to display a string, it has to decide which quotes to use to make it look like a string.

 So the Python language designers usually chose to surround their strings by single quotes.
 What do think would happen if the string already contained single quotes?